Neurodivergent Autistic Content Creator | Filmmaker | Actor | Presenter | Podcaster | Photographer |

 - Producing and Presenting a BBC Radio 6Music “6 Mix” on the Bristol Sounds

-Sam can also be cast on Spotlight – the home to Casting, for films as an Actor and Voiceover.
+As an Actor and Voiceover / Voice Actor, Sam can also be cast via Spotlight – the home to Casting.

 Started in 2000 when Podcasting was in its infancy, a unknown music documentary series created by Sam Downie called Bristol Sounds was launched, detailing the musicians and music behind the now infamous Bristol music scene.

 Unique Technology interviews told with authenticity, from Apple Computer and it’s users, to creatives and the people who built and designed the technology and apps we use today.
 Sam Downie brings over 20+ years of being a Apple user and 20 years of radio presenting and production to this informative series.
 If you’ve heard him before you know what to expect… engaging interviews, commentary, guests.
 If you haven’t heard him, then welcome to Sam’s look at all things tech.